-Audio/Phone View: This display includes the information in speed view along with audio/phone information.
-The current radio station, media type, and incoming calls will be displayed.
+Audio/Phone View: This displays the speed view along with audio/ phone information.
+The current radio station, media type, and incoming calls will be displayed when active on vehicles equipped with these features.

 All HUD views may briefly display audio information when the driver uses the steering wheel controls to adjust the audio settings appearing in the instrument cluster.